Sultan Syarif Kasim II International Airport: Facilities and development

-On 16 July 2012, a new terminal worth Rp 2 trillion ($212 million) was inaugurated to accommodate 1.5 million passengers annually.
-The terminal is designed to handle eight narrow-bodied jets, such as the Boeing 737-900ER, and two wide-body jets, equivalent to the Boeing 747 jumbo jet, simultaneously.
-Spanning 17,000 square meters, the terminal features a larger aircraft apron capable of accommodating 10 wide-bodied aircraft—double the capacity of the previous apron.
-The terminal's design blends Malay and modern architectural styles, with its structure inspired by the shape of the Serindit, a bird native to Riau.
+On 16 July 2012, a new terminal costing 165 billion rupiah was inaugurated, increasing the airport's annual passenger-handling capacity to 14 million.
+The terminal was designed to accommodate eight narrow-body aircraft, such as the Boeing 737-900ER, and two wide-body aircraft, equivalent in size to the Boeing 747, simultaneously.
+Covering 25,000 m² (183,000 sq ft), the terminal was complemented by an expanded aircraft apron capable of accommodating 10 wide-body aircraft, twice the capacity of the previous apron.
+Its design combines Malay and modern architectural elements, with the structure inspired by the serindit, a bird native to Riau.

-To meet the technical demands of a world-class airport, the runway was extended from 2,200 meters to 2,600 meters, and is also planned to be expanded to 3,000 meters in the future.
-The runway width was also increased from 30 meters to 45 meters.
-This expansion was part of the infrastructure development for the 2012 Pekan Olahraga Nasional, held in Pekanbaru.
-Although the new terminal opened in 2012, two of its three jet bridges did not begin operation until late July 2014.
-Today, the airport features four jet bridges.

-The old terminal was demolished to make room for the expanded apron.
-Additionally, a new air traffic control tower (ATC) was constructed to support the operations of the upgraded terminal.
+As part of efforts to upgrade the airport's infrastructure, the runway was extended from 2,200 m (7,218 ft) to 2,600 m (8,530 ft) and widened from 30 m (98 ft) to 45 m (148 ft).
+A further extension to 3,000 m (9,843 ft) was also planned.
+The improvements were undertaken in preparation for the 2012 Pekan Olahraga Nasional, which was held in Pekanbaru.
+Although the new terminal opened in 2012, two of its three jet bridges did not enter service until late July 2014.
+The airport now has four jet bridges.
+The former terminal was subsequently demolished to make way for an expanded apron, while a new air traffic control (ATC) tower was constructed to support the upgraded facilities.

-Another round of expansion began in June 2013 and was completed in 2014.
-The current apron now covers 58,410 square meters and can accommodate up to 13 narrow-body aircraft, such as the Boeing 737-900ER, as well as wide-body jets, including the Airbus A330, Boeing 747, and Boeing 777.
-The development includes a parallel runway, and PT Angkasa Pura II plans further expansion to increase the passenger terminal’s capacity to eight million passengers per year.
-This expansion also includes the addition of three more jet bridges, bringing the total to seven.
-The airport is now intended to handle Hajj pilgrimages, particularly for Riau Province and Pekanbaru.
+A further expansion project began in June 2013 and was completed in 2014.
+The airport's apron was expanded to 58,410 m² (628,700 sq ft), allowing it to accommodate up to 12 narrow-body aircraft, such as the Boeing 737-900ER, as well as wide-body aircraft including the Airbus A330, Boeing 747, and Boeing 777.
+The development also included plans for a parallel runway and further expansion of the passenger terminal, with Angkasa Pura II targeting an annual capacity of eight million passengers.
+The planned expansion also called for three additional jet bridges, increasing the total to seven.
+The airport was also designated to support Hajj pilgrimage flights, particularly serving pilgrims from Riau Province and Pekanbaru.

-Awards

-In 2012, the airport's VIP room was named the best VIP Room by PT Angkasa Pura II.
-The Indonesia Ministry of Culture and Tourism awarded the airport The Cleanest Airport Toilet consecutively in 2012 and 2013.
-In 2013, the airport was again named The Best Airport by PT Angkasa Pura II at Bandara Award 2013, held by Indonesia's Ministry of Culture and Tourism; it beat several prominent airports such as Soekarno–Hatta International Airport in Jakarta, Minangkabau International Airport in Padang and many other airports that are managed under PT Angkasa Pura II.
+New airport

+Due to limited land availability and its proximity to the city center, where surrounding areas are densely developed with residential settlements, the airport has limited scope for further expansion.
+Plans are underway to construct a new airport in Siak Regency to replace the existing facility, which is operating beyond its intended capacity.
+A study on the relocation and selection of a site for a new airport was conducted by the Directorate General of Civil Aviation of the Ministry of Transportation in 2007.
+The study identified a site in Siak Regency, located relatively close to the provincial capital, Pekanbaru.
+The proposed site covers a large area and is situated away from residential settlements.
+The proposed site for the new airport in Siak Regency is located approximately 97 km (60 mi) from Sultan Syarif Kasim II International Airport in Pekanbaru.